June 9th - 24th, 2017

 What happens when a pampered orange cat meets a truth-seeking cleaning lady at the top of Krump Tower?
 Hedgebrook alumnae and Whidbey Life Magazine editor Dianna MacLeod presents a fiendishly feline perspective on politics.

-· (r)Evolution by Gail Fleming – directed by Gail Fleming
+· (r)Evolution - The Black Leopard's Dream, by Gail Fleming – directed by Gail Fleming

 A unique, original work, blending music, movement and dialogue to explore the relationship between humans and the natural world.